 81. From a practitioner’s point of view, there can be benefits when managing N and other specific elements simultaneously.
 This holds true, for example, for N and phosphorus (P) in agriculture and sewage waste treatment, and for NOx and SO2 and PM from combustion sources.

 82. This type of integration is included partially in the Gothenburg Protocol and the European Union National Emission Ceiling Directive, which address emissions of NOx, NH3 and SO2 to air, because these emissions contribute to rather similar environmental effects (air pollution, acidification, eutrophication).
 Similarly, emissions of N and P to surface waters both contribute to eutrophication and biodiversity loss, and thus European Union policies related to combatting eutrophication of surface waters address N and P simultaneously (for example, in the European Union Water Framework Directive).
 Furthermore, the N and carbon (C) cycles in the biosphere are intimately linked, and perturbations of these cycles contribute to changes in the emissions of the greenhouse gases CO2, CH4 and N2O, which are commonly addressed by climate change policies simultaneously.
 Nitrogen may also affect CO2 and CH4 emissions through its effect on C sequestration in the biosphere and by alteration of atmospheric chemistry (Butterbach-Bahl, Kiese and Liu, 2011a).
-Because of its multiple effects across all these issues, a focus on nitrogen management can serve to connect the multiple impacts and effects.
-Linking between the various nitrogen forms (N2, NH3, N2O, NOx, NO3– , etc.) serves as a manageable next step in integration.
+Due to its multiple effects across all these issues, a focus on nitrogen management can serve to connect the multiple impacts and effects.
+Linking between the various nitrogen forms (N2, NH3, N2O, NOx, NO3⁻, etc.) serves as a manageable next step in integration.
 In addition, it provides a framing that demonstrates the multiple linkages between the cycles of N, C, P, sulphur (S), potassium (K), silicon (Si) and many other elements, including micronutrients.

 4. Multiple stakeholder types, involvement and integration